 At FHSU, getting involved in student organizations is a key ingredient for your successful academic experience.
 Joining a club related to your major gives you the chance to explore the career field more fully, network with professionals, gain leadership experience and make a difference in the community around you.

-Beyond activities found in Albertson Hall, home to the Department of Communication Disorders, majors become part of many campus-wide organizations, such as Tigers in Service, intramurals or the Student Government Association.
+Beyond activities found in Albertson Hall, home to the Department of Communication Sciences and Disorders, majors become part of many campus-wide organizations, such as Tigers in Service, intramurals or the Student Government Association.
 For more information about student organizations at FHSU, check out the Center for Student Involvement Web site.